adisakshya/chatroom/README.md

-# chatroom
+# pychat
 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.png?v=103)](https://opensource.org/licenses/mit-license.php)

-Welcome to the chatroom repo!
+Welcome to the pychat repo!

-Chatroom is a server-client chatroom written in python 3.7
+pychat is a server-client chatroom written in python 3.7

 # Usage
 You can execute server script by running